 - Professor/Copyright Librarian

-- Our computers are located on both floors (though first floor is currently closed for renovation), and have access to the internet and Microsoft Office programs.
+- Our computers are located on both floors, and have access to the internet and Microsoft Office programs.
 Files are erased after logoff from the computers.
 Please save material to a USB flash drive, the cloud, or email files to yourself.

-- Two ADA-compliant computer terminals are available on the 2nd floor.
+- One ADA-compliant computer terminal is available on the 2nd floor.
 Specialty software available on these machines includes:

 - Read & Write Gold